 When all loads are on AC

 When a 4 kN load crosses C, the average load on AC is less than the average load on CB.
 So keep 4 kN at C to get a maximum bending moment at C.

 Note 3: When a series of wheel loads are moving on a simply supported beam, then to get a maximum bending moment under a chosen load, keep the loads such that the chosen load and the resultant of all loads are equidistant from the center of the beam.
 The maximum bending moment occurs under the chosen load but not at the center.

 Example: A train of two-point loads of 150 kN and 100 kN, spaced 5 m apart, crosses the beam from left to right with a 100 kN load leading.
 Determine the maximum sagging bending moment under 150 kN load.

 Solution: Here, the section of the beam is not specified.
 So, we must choose the location of the maximum bending moment.
-To get maximum bending moment under a chosen wheel load, the resultant load system and the chosen load must be at an equal distance from the centre.
+To get the maximum bending moment under a chosen wheel load, the resultant load system and the chosen load must be at an equal distance from the center.
 Then the maximum bending moment will occur under the chosen wheel load.

 Locating the resultant of load system = 150 ∗ 0 + 100 ∗ 5 = 250 ∗ x̄

 Position of load for a maximum bending moment under 150 kN load

 Ordinate under 100 kN load can be calculated using a similar triangle principle, i.e., 2.4/6=ordinate/1